curiouslychris/smooch-docs/slate/source/includes/rest/pipelines/_message_events.md

 | **nonce** | A code used to call the [continue endpoint](#continue-message) when a processor decides to continue the message chain. |

 ## Continue Message
+<aside class="warning">This endpoint is currently in BETA and has not been wrapped in Swagger or native libraries yet.
+It is currently only available via HTTP call to the REST API.</aside>

 > Request: